walmartlabs/concord-website/docs/templates/bluegreen.md

 ## Usage

-Reference the template in a `.concord.yml` file using the alias:
+Reference the template in a Concord file using the alias:
 ```yaml
 variables:
   template: "concord/bluegreen"